-About Zone and Group Tags
+About Responder Tags

 To create an incident use Zone/Group Tags follow these steps:

-- Open the Create New Incident Panel
+- Open the Create New Incident panel

 - Find and place the Incident Map Marker on the correct location and confirm that the correct location appears in the Address Bar

-- Click the Select button to save the Selected Tags
+- Click the Select button to save the selected Tags

 - After closing the Dialogue Box, the Selected Tags will appear here on the Create New Incident form.
 To remove them, click the “X” on their tag.
 To add additional tags, click on the hyperlink.